seppedelanghe/E-Builder/README.md

 ### Features

-Currently the project allows you modify the following things:
+Currently the project allows you to modify the following things:

 - Environment
   - screen size